 - Donations to private foundations: often limited to 20%–30% of AGI depending on the asset

-If your total contributions exceed these limits, the excess can be carried forward for up to five years, retaining their character (e.g., cash vs. non-cash) and deduction cap.
+If your contributions exceed these limits in any given year, the excess carries forward for up to five years, retaining its original character and applicable deduction cap.

 - Under $250: Receipt not required, but maintain bank records or a canceled check.